VltraHeaven/vltraheaven.io/content/posts/meditations/what_a_year/index.md

 The crux of it all has hinged on how I've inadvertently defined wealth, and up to this point it's been intelligence above all.
 Now, I'm not so sure.
 I don't even think wealth is a value that can be externally quantified.
 After hammering myself with circling thoughts of inadequacy while comparing my amateur github projects against the library of some '1-million-X' developer's profile, or the staggering pedigree of a 20-something computer science grad as a 30-something college dropout, I realized that even if I'd achieved all those things, it'd change nothing.
 I'd figure out how to distill away all the positives and focus on the empty space.

 I think being of wealth is based on one's individual perspective, and not on assets that can be given or earned.
-Whether I adopt that perspective is by choice, and no amount of titles, accolades, self-affirming mantras, or achievements will it include it as a feature.
+Whether I adopt that perspective is by choice, and no amount of titles, accolades, self-affirming mantras, or achievements will include it as a feature.
 It's in those pernicious moments where I find myself staring down into the gaping chasms of my life, asking myself, "Where did I go so wrong.." where I choose.
 Hell, maybe that choice exists in every moment.
 Both the good and the bad are at least moments to **be**, with the alternative being nothing at all.

 Granted, I could be wrong.